vivo-community/vivo-scholar-ui/README.md

 ## Getting Started

+Get the scholars-discovery project running.
+This can be done in `docker` or using a local install of `java`

 ### Scholars Discovery

 `Scholars WebComponent UI` is a meant to be run atop a running instance of `scholars-discovery`, which in turn imports data from a `VIVO` instance